ADR & Divorce

 Private Mediation

 Less frequently, litigation counsel will recommend bringing in a private mediator.
 This often happens towards the end of a divorce.
-The goal is to for the mediator to help the parties resolve their outstanding issues and avoid a trial.
+The goal is for the mediator to help the parties resolve their outstanding issues and avoid a trial.
 Generally speaking, the parties’ litigation attorneys actively participate in this type of mediation.

 Arbitration

-Arbitration is a common ADR approach in some areas of the law, but it is less common in divorce.
+Arbitration is a common ADR approach in some areas of the law, and it’s becoming increasingly popular in Connecticut divorce and family law.
 Like the other ADR tools, arbitration seeks to resolve issues outside of court.
-Spouses can decide to arbitrate the issues in their divorce (including property divisionalimony, and as of recentlychild support and custody).The other types of ADR we have discussed, which are designed to help parties reach their own resolutions.
-By contrast, in an arbitration, the arbitrator decides — much like a judge in a hearing or trial.
-Arbitration occurs only if both spouses agree to it.
+Spouses can decide to arbitrate the issues in their divorce (including property division, alimony, and as of recently, child support and custody).

 Arbitration is often used to resolve disputes about personal property.
 Basically, personal property includes everything from jewelry to clothing to furniture and nearly everything else you own, except real estate and the fixtures attached to real estate.